Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

   ![contact-us](https://github.com/Noah-Samawi/MyProject1-HTML-CSS/assets/152218995/04c7f2dd-6e19-4d3c-839d-ac877b698f12)

+## UX

-## Site goals
+### Site goals

-This site is just a site for virtual small company, the purpose is to training for what i learn.
+The aim of this website is to provide services to other companies in the area of predictive analytics.

 ## Project Description